SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 <a name="to-add-items"></a>
 #### To add items to a device profile

-In the device profile details, you can add firmware versions, software packages and configuration files.
+In the device profile details, you can add firmware versions, software packages, and configuration files.

 Click **Add firmware** to add a firmware version to the profile.
 Select a firmware and a version from the list and click **Save** to add the selection to the profile.
 If a device type has been defined for the profile, only those firmware versions can be selected that match the device type.
 Only one firmware version can be added to a profile.